paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

 #### References in Text
 Section 47114(d)(3)(A), referred to in subsecs. (b)(2)(C) and (g), was redesignated section 47114(d)(2)(A) by Pub.
 L. 118–63, title VII, § 712(b)(6), May 16, 2024, 138 Stat.
 1256.

+The date of enactment of this subsection, referred to in subsec. (j)(1), is the date of enactment of Pub.
+L. 119–60, which was approved Dec.
+18, 2025.

 #### Amendments
+2025—Subsec. (j).
+Pub.
+L. 119–60 added subsec. (j).

 2024—Subsec. (c).
 Pub.
 L. 118–63, § 709(1)(A), struck out “after May 13, 1946, and” after “this section incurred” in introductory provisions.

 Subsec. (c)(1).
 Pub.
 L. 118–63, § 709(1)(B), inserted “or preparing for” after “formulating” and “utility relocation, work site preparation,” before “and administration”.